lyra-123/DARE/README.md

 This repository contains the implementation of **DARE**, a quality-degradation-aware adaptive encoding framework for real-time video analytics under bandwidth constraints.

-DARE first calculates the encoding parameter sensitivity for each video session, then constructs a decision tree to identify the dominant encoding parameters, and finally trains encoding decision algorithms using imitation learning for adaptive configuration selection.
+DARE first calculates the encoding parameter sensitivity for each video session, then constructs a decision tree to identify the dominant encoding parameters, and finally trains encoding decision algorithms using imitation learning for adaptive encoding parameter selection.

 The framework consists of two stages: